marmelab/react-admin/docs/List.md

 {% endraw %}

 **Tip:** The `storeKey` is actually passed to the underlying `useListController` hook, which you can use directly for more complex scenarios.
 See the [`useListController` doc](./useListController.md#storekey) for more info.

+You can disable this feature by setting the `storeKey` prop to `false`.
+When disabled, parameters will not be persisted in the store.

 ## `title`